Best Verizon MVNO carriers: our top picks

 Starter unlimited plan is only available only for a full year

 US Mobile is an MVNO that has been consistently growing in popularity, thanks to a balanced set of plans and good phone compatibility.
-It utilizes the networks of all the 'Big Three' carriers to power its service and even supports C-band 5G.
-It's nice that US Mobile will work with the best Verizon phones, as well as with phones that are unlocked and compatible with T-Mobile.
+It utilizes the networks of all the 'Big Three' carriers to drive its service and even supports C-band 5G.
+It's nice that US Mobile will work with most (if not all) of the best Verizon phones, as well as with phones that are unlocked and compatible with T-Mobile.

 Service plans with US Mobile are quite well-rounded, so you can just go with one of the two fully unlimited plans.
 There is also a 10GB plan (Unlimited Flex) that's only available if you sign up for an entire year of service.
-US Mobile's top-of-the-line plans—Unlimited Starter and Unlimited Premium—are priced at $25 and $44 per month (before regular discounts), respectively, but the pricing gets even better if you sign up for multiple lines.
+US Mobile's top-of-the-line plans, called Unlimited Starter and Unlimited Premium, are priced at $25 and $44 per month (including all taxes and fees, and before regular discounts), respectively, but the pricing gets even better if you sign up for multiple lines.

-Unlimited Premium comes with up to unlimited premium data, access to both C-band and mmWave 5G, 100GB of hotspot data, and a bundled smartwatch plan.
+Unlimited Premium comes with up to unlimited premium data, access to both C-band and mmWave 5G, up to 100GB of mobile hotspot data, and a bundled smartwatch plan.
 And with up to 20GB of international data via an eSIM, this is a great plan for heavy users on the move.
-If you're making it your family plan, you can get a subscription service (with three lines) at $15 per month extra.
-It includes a wide range of services like Audible, ESPN Plus, and Xbox Game Pass.
-US Mobile also has a basic 2GB plan that'll cost you as little as $8 per month if you sign up for a full year of service.
+If you're making it your family plan, you can get a subscription service (with three lines) at just $15 per month extra.
+It includes a wide range of services like Audible, ESPN Plus, and Xbox Gamepass.
+US Mobile also has a basic 2GB plan that'll cost you as little as $8 per month (all taxes and fees included) if you sign up for a full year of service.

 Best international features